31st Mar 2022 |

-Informal – in these types of letters, you contact someone you know well.
+Informal: In these types of letters, you contact someone you know well.
+These tasks focus on mastering the informal letter format commonly used in the IELTS General Writing test.
 Some examples are:

 In this blog, we will explore the informal letter type and look at an example question and answer as well as some tips for success in this section!

-As with all parts of the IELTS writing, your submission is marked by a trained IELTS examiner.
+As with all parts of the IELTS writing test, your submission is marked by a trained IELTS examiner.
 The examiner will assess you on four key areas:

 Some questions to consider for each marking criteria are: